 Spring is in the air – and so are respiratory irritants.
 And also dust, bacteria, and virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about your indoor air.
+But we aren’t talking about outdoor air; we’re talking about the air inside your home.

 Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

-Find out more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional recommendations from Rob's Albertan Service Experts:
+Discover more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
+Here are some more tips from Rob's Albertan Service Experts:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you feel like your allergies are pretty moderate, people are often shocked by the nearly immediate change in how they feel after changing to a more efficient air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you feel like your allergies are pretty moderate, people are often surprised by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.

 If you aren’t sure if such a high-efficiency air filtration system is the right choice for your home, there are several options to choose from when it comes to upgrading your family’s air quality.
-Below are different air filters and cleaners that you can choose for your home’s air quality.
+Below are several options of air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These products help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a review, one in five people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
-Installing a UV light system helps to destroy these allergens and keep your indoor air healthy.
+These UV lights help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
+Buying a UV light system helps to destroy these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the other hand, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.